There are a thousand different ways to earn online and one, surefire way to fail — That’s not understanding what you’re really trying to do.

 - More exposure to online violence/harassment (especially true for Black women and any non-normative folk)

-- Easy to only become an income source for other entrepreneurs/marketers and not realize it
+- Easy to only become an income source for other entrepreneurs/marketers who play on people’s hopes and not realize it

 - Finding the opportunity that works best for you can be difficult because of narrow perception of “online business” (i.e. We don’t all need to be the next Facebook or YouTube star.
 Lots of variation around and in-between those.)